-Ben Stiller directs The Secret Life of Walter Mitty.
-Photo: Wilson Webb / 20th Century Fox.
+Ben Stiller's The Secret Life of Walter Mitty.

-A veteran of film and television, actor/director/producer/writer Ben Stiller may have hit a new zeitgeist with his latest, The Secret Life of Walter Mitty, which will have its World Premiere as the Centerpiece Gala on October 5 at the 51st New York Film Festival.
+A veteran of film and television, actor/director/producer/writer Ben Stiller may have hit a new zeitgeist with his latest, The Secret Life of Walter Mitty.
 Stiller directs and stars in the adaptation of James Thurber's 1939 classic short story of a daydreamer who escapes his mundane life into a counter-existence chock full of fantastic adventures.

 The story, which originally hit the big screen starring Danny Kaye as Walter Mitty in 1947, has been on Stiller's plate for a number of years.
 Fans first saw a glimpse of the film recently in a newly released trailer, sparking speculation that the actor/filmmaker has made something outside what audiences routinely expect of him, something Stiller seems to confirm in his conversation with FilmLinc Daily shortly before Thursday's NYFF announcement.